Cabazitaxel in Pediatric Patients With Refractory Solid Tumors Including Central Nervous System Tumors

 Criteria

-• Patients with histologically confirmed solid tumor including tumors of the central nervous system that is recurrent or refractory and for which no further effective standard treatment is available.
-Patients with diffuse pontine glioma are eligible without a biopsy after evidence of progressive disease post radiation therapy.
+Phase 1 Part (dose escalation): Participants with a histologically confirmed solid tumor including tumors of the central nervous system that was recurrent or refractory and for which no further effective standard treatment was available.
+All participants must had measurable disease.
+Participants with diffuse pontine glioma were eligible without a biopsy after evidence of progressive disease post radiation therapy.

-• Patients must have adequate liver, renal and marrow function as defined below:
+Participants must had adequate liver, renal and marrow function as defined below:

 1. Total bilirubin ≤1.0 x the upper limit of normal (ULN) for age